live-composer/live-composer-page-builder/readme.txt

 === Page Builder: Live Composer - drag and drop website builder (visual front end site editor) ===
 Contributors: LiveComposer
-Tags: page builder, visual composer, visual editor, visual builder, drag and drop builder, landing page builder, frontend editor, frontend builder, landing pages, landing page, website builder, theme builder, site-builder, layout builder, drag-and-drop, builder, editor, responsive, mobile, layout, front end, frontend, Page Layout, squeeze page
+Tags: page builder, visual composer, visual editor, visual builder, drag and drop builder, landing page builder, frontend editor, frontend builder, landing pages, landing page, website builder, theme builder, site-builder, layout builder, drag-and-drop, builder, editor, responsive, mobile, layout, front end, frontend, Page Layout, squeeze page, page builder plugin, drag-n-drop page builder
-Requires at least: 3.9
+Requires at least: 4.3
-Tested up to: 4.5.2
+Tested up to: 4.6
-Stable tag: 1.0.8.3
+Stable tag: 1.1
 License: GPLv3

 Front-end page builder for WordPress with drag and drop editing.
 Build PRO responsive websites and landing pages.
 Visually customize any page element.

 == Description ==

+> <strong>NO Premium Version Available!</strong><br>
+> Unlike other page builders, <strong>Live Composer is 100% free</strong> and open source.
+We provide full functionality out of the box without asking to buy a premium version.
+There is no premium version of the page builder to up-sell, no hidden ads or annoying notices trying to sell something.
+We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.

+> <strong>Use Live Composer in your premium themes</strong><br>
+> Live Composer is open source page builder.
+You can use it to build any free or premium theme.
+It's easy to ship your designs with Live Composer and create new additional modules.

 = Create Stunning Websites Visually =

 [Live Composer](https://livecomposerplugin.com/) is the most innovative website builder for WordPress.
 Create stunning custom page designs in real-time right on your page.
 Drag & drop front-end editing is a perfectly intuitive way to create and customize great looking websites.

 Do it yourself with easy content editing in real-time.
 Save your money on expensive coding and customization services.
 No tech skills needed.
-A Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
+Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
 Create an exceptional landing page, portfolio or fully featured pro website for your client.

-Unlike other page builders, Live Composer is 100% free and open source.
-We provide full functionality out of the box without asking to buy a premium version.
-There is no premium version to up-sell, no hidden ads or annoying notices trying to sell something.

-= As Featured On… =
+= As Featured Onâ€¦ =

+* [WPLift](http://wplift.com/) â€“ WPLift is a blog all about WordPress, they cover tips & tutorials, theme & plugin reviews and everything else related to WordPress.

-* [TORQUE](http://torquemag.io/) – The WordPress News Core.
+* [TORQUE](http://torquemag.io/) â€“ The WordPress News Core.
 Dedicated to informing new and advanced WordPress users about the industry

-* [WPExplorer.com](http://www.wpexplorer.com/) – number one source for all things WordPress related.
+* [WPExplorer.com](http://www.wpexplorer.com/) â€“ number one source for all things WordPress related.

-* [ATHEMES](http://athemes.com/blog/) – WordPress reviews, collections and performance tips
+* [ATHEMES](http://athemes.com/blog/) â€“ WordPress reviews, collections and performance tips

 = Over 30,000 Site Owners Chose Live Composer =

 You can trust our page builder.
-It’s a proven solution for your business.
+Itâ€™s a proven solution for your business.
 100% open source and backed by the experienced team of web developers.
 We are on the market for more than 2 years.
 All the major bugs already fixed and new updates released regularly.
 Every day our developers work on code improvement and new features.
 Our support is exceptional but still free.

 = Get Started Without Reading Any Documentation =

 Site design customization or page layout changes shouldn't be difficult or expensive.
 Our page builder is easy to use without reading any documentation.
 You'll be building beautiful custom WordPress site designs in no time.
 Create multi-media rich pages with very little effort: add new sections, rearrange columns, and add media from the same screen.
-It’s a perfect solution for ALL users.
+Itâ€™s a perfect solution for ALL users.
 No technical skills required.

 = Create Custom Page Layouts in Minutes =